Laboratory of Chemistry of Noninfectious Immunity

 Marine polysaccharide recently attracted attention because they are not toxic and reveal interesting biological properties (immunomodulatory, anti-inflammatory, radio-protective, antiviral, antimicrobial, anti-tumor, wound-healing and etc.).
 They can find application in medical practice, food and cosmetic industries.

-Our Lab mainly focuses on isolation of the lectins and polysaccharides, lipopolysaccharides, exopolysaccharides from marine invertebrates and bacteria.
+Our Lab mainly focuses on isolation of the lectins from marine invertebrates.
 We investigate the chemical and biological properties.
-Study the role in marine organisms and bacteria.
+Study the role in marine organisms.

 The main goals: